andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 - HERE IS NO NEED TO UPDATE, THIS IS NICE TO HAVE
 - the updated flow for the motion endpoint receivers has a benefit, you can see the sensor state (enabled/disabled).

-UPDATE for this: I made a mistake thinking variables would work, its not the case.
-I removed it completely, sorry.

 ![IMG_2726](https://user-images.githubusercontent.com/76150626/192052817-32535569-39c1-4c79-b8f9-2dbc019ca83b.jpeg)